Skip to content

 Become clingy – Separation anxiety that started during treatment may continue well after treatment is over.

-Worry the cancer will return – Like the person with cancer, recurrence is a big fear for children and young people.
-You may need to reassure your children that regular check-ups will help monitor the cancer.
+Worry the cancer will return – The cancer returning is often a big fear for children and young people, just as it is for the person who had cancer.
+You can reassure children that regular check-ups will help monitor for cancer.

-Celebrate the end of cancer treatment, and acknowledge that it has been a difficult period for everyone; this is particularly important for teenagers.
-Encourage kids to have fun.
-They have lived with worry for months and may need your permission to relax again.
+You may celebrate the end of cancer treatment and acknowledge that it has been a difficult period for everyone; this is particularly important for teenagers.
+Your children have lived with worry for months and may need your permission to relax and have fun again.
+Thank them for their role in keeping the family going and supporting you.

-Focus on each day, and expect good days and bad days – for both the adults and the children in the family.
+Expect good days and bad days – for both the adults and the children in the family.
+Focus on one day at a time.

 Q: Will the cancer come back?

-You probably wish you could tell your children that everything will be fine now, but the uncertainty of cancer lasts long after treatment is over.
-As well as giving a positive message, this may be a chance to listen to your child’s concerns about “What if?”
-Allowing a child to talk about their fears and concerns is important in helping them cope.
+You probably wish you could tell your children that everything will be fine now, but the uncertainty of cancer often lasts long after treatment is over.
+Along with giving your children a hopeful message, this may be a chance to listen to their concerns about “What if?”.
+Allowing children to talk about their fears and concerns is important in helping them cope.

 Q: Why are you still tired?